Playa Blanca in Costa Rica is one of those hidden gems that most tourists don’t visit because they don’t know that it exists.

 Alright, now on to the complete guide to Playa Blanca in Costa Rica.

-Playa Blanca is located within a private resort.
-This means that the public can’t access it, right?
-Nope!
-All beaches in Costa Rica need to have public access by law.
+Playa Blanca is located within a private resort called Punta Leona.
+Technically this would mean that it is not accessible to the public.
+However, all beaches in Costa Rica need to have public access by law.
 That means there is a secret way for you to get to the beach.

 To get to Playa Blanca you need to type in “Parqueo Para Particulares” into your GPS (we like using the free app Waze for directions) or into Google Maps.
 This will direct you straight to the Playa Blanca parking lot.

-From San Jose it will take you about 1.5 hours.
-From Jaco it will take about 30 minutes.
+From San Jose international airport it will take you about 1.5 hours to drive here.
+From Jaco, it will take less than 30 minutes.

 At the end of the road, you will see a dirt parking lot with an attendant.
 The attendant working will ask you for a few dollars to watch your car for the day.